National Bowel Screening Programme

 Background

-Since late 2011, the Bowel Screening Pilot has been offering bowel screening to eligible people aged 50 to 74 years living in the Waitemata DHB area.
+The National Bowel Screening Programme was rolled out between July 2017 and May 2022, following a successful Bowel Screening Pilot, which offered bowel screening to eligible people aged 50 to 74 years living in the Waitemata DHB area.

-Data collected during the Pilot has provided vital information on participation levels, cancer detection rates and the impact on health services, and has helped inform decisions about the National Bowel Screening Programme (NBSP).
+Data collected during the Pilot provided vital information on participation levels, cancer detection rates and the impact on health services, and helped inform decisions about the National Bowel Screening Programme (NBSP).

 Where to find further information